Below are some of the questions we are frequently asked by prospective guests. If there’s anything we’ve missed, please get in contact!

 Is there firewood and charcoal for the BBQ?

-You can purchase fantastic West Country BBQ Charcoal from us via the honesty box. £5.00 for a 5kg bag
+You can purchase fantastic West Country BBQ Charcoal from us via the honesty box. £6.00 a bag

 What are the bathroom facilities?